Like this site?

 We require our staff to work 30+ hours over the course of the 4 days of the Festival as well as the few days before and after.
 Individual schedules will vary.
 In exchange, you will receive a staff pass, admission to some of the Festival special events, great Festival schwag, and of course the fun that comes with working with great people.

 Although positions are offered first to returning staff members, we welcome applications from new candidates.
 The decision to accept and assign staff depends on dates of availability, specific skills and overall enthusiasm for working long hours with a smile.

 For those who want the fullest ‘behind-the-scenes’ adventure, we select 8-10 eager applicants as Production Apprentices for an intensive 6 weeks of preparation in Telluride.
 Remember the Elementary School gym that transforms into a galactic movie palace?
 That takes many hands and long hours.
 Carpentry, rigging, painting and other production skills — apprentices acquire a real hands-on view of assembling a world-class event from the ground up.
 More information and the Production Apprentice Application Form are available below.

-The PA’s must arrive ready to work on Monday, July 28th by 8AM and work through Friday, September 5th, 2014 until 5PM.
+The PA’s must arrive ready to work on Monday, August 3rd by 8AM and work through Friday, September 11th, 2015 till 5PM.
 Like other volunteers, the Production Apprentices will not be compensated monetarily during the 4-day Festival itself, but receive a Festival pass and privileges in exchange for time working during the Festival weekend.